Clerico-nationalism: Ideas

-Opposition and decline
+Decline

 Starting in the 1930s, other more radical nationalist ideas (secularist and separatist) began to coalesce.
 These reduced the influence of Clerico-nationalism.
 These more radical ideas took hold in the movements inspired by Paul Bouchard and Adrien Arcand, and the group Jeune-Canada (Young Canada).

 In the 1940s, opposition to the ideology of Groulx's generation became more vigorous.
 The young artists of Refus global, centered around Paul-Émile Borduas, strongly rejected clerico-nationalism, which they believed was reactionary.
 They were modern, anti-clerical, and revolutionary.
 This opposition had little effect at the time, but the generation of the Quiet Revolution would later rediscover it, opening the door to Marxism and the far left.

 After the premiership of Duplessis Clerico-nationalism, often associated with his government, progressively gave way to the liberalism represented by Jean Lesage.
 However, the ideology represented by Groulx and his successors during close to a quarter century was a major influence on Quebec history in the 20th century.
-Clerico-nationalism brought together a number of intellectuals and figures from different nationalist milieus in defense of French Canadian tradition against rising liberalism, secularism, urbanization, and capitalism in the.
-The often passionate debates that Clerico-nationalism stirred up focused discussion on modernity, the influence of Catholicism on political life, and the idea of progress in Quebec during a turning point in its history.
+Clerico-nationalism brought together a number of intellectuals and figures from different nationalist milieus in defense of French Canadian tradition against rising liberalism, secularism, urbanization, and capitalism in the often passionate debates that Clerico-nationalism stirred up focused discussion on modernity, the influence of Catholicism on political life, and the idea of progress in Quebec during a turning point in its history.

+Modern day

+In March 2022, the Nouvelle Alliance was founded.
+According to the Nouvelle Alliance's president François Gervais, the Nouvelle Alliance represents the "Catholic heritage of Quebec society."